rtCamp/action-phpcs-code-review/README.md

-# PHPCS Inspections - GitHub Action
+# PHPCS Code Review - GitHub Action

-A [GitHub Action](https://github.com/features/actions) for running code inspections.
+A [GitHub Action](https://github.com/features/actions) for running PHPCS code review.
 It is based on https://github.com/Automattic/vip-go-ci/

 You can use this action to work on latest commits pushed to Pull-Requests on GitHub, looking for problems in the code using PHP lint and PHPCS, and posting back to GitHub comments and reviews, detailing the issues found.